EconomyLens.com

 Cyber gangs have increasingly targeted luxury brands and retailers. ©AFP

 London (AFP) – Jaguar Land Rover on Monday said it will partially restart production in the coming days after a damaging cyberattack halted operations at its UK factories.
-The Indian-owned automaker said on September 2 that it had been targeted by hackers, severely disrupting sales and production and forcing the company to seek emergency funding.
+The Indian-owned automaker stated on September 2 that it had been targeted by hackers, severely disrupting sales and production and forcing the company to seek emergency funding.

 Related